Enhanced Recovery after Surgery (ERaS)

 What Is Enhanced Recovery after Surgery (ERAS)?

-Enhanced Recovery After Surgery refers to restoring the normal body functions of eating, breathing and moving as quickly as possible after surgery.
-This has been shown to minimise complications, shorten length of hospital stay and improve return to normal activity levels.
-It is supported by a great deal of research publications.
+Enhanced Recovery After Surgery (ERAS) refers to restoring the normal body functions of eating, breathing and moving as quickly as possible after surgery.
+This has been shown to greatly reduce major complications, shorten length of hospital stay and improve return to normal activity levels.
+It is supported by a great deal of evidence.

 ERAS involves preoperative, intraoperative (in theatre) and postoperative components.
 The main phases where patients can make a difference is in the pre- and postoperative phases.